Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 Credit bid dynamics.
 The credit bid structure means the lenders can bid up to the face value of their secured claims without requiring cash funding.
 Section 363(k) of the Bankruptcy Code generally permits secured creditors to credit bid the amount of their claims at any sale of their collateral.
 For the Ad Hoc Term Lender Group, the credit bid establishes a floor that potential third-party bidders must exceed.
 A credit bid sale can limit cash proceeds for junior creditors if the secured debt exceeds the business's enterprise value, because the lenders can exchange debt for ownership rather than provide cash for distributions.

-A partial sale order was entered on August 20, 2025, approving the sale of certain assets.
-The broader sale process remained active into January 2026, when Del Monte Foods announced three successful bidders for substantially all of its businesses.
-Fresh Del Monte Produce was selected for the vegetable, tomato, and refrigerated fruit assets (including JOYBA and global Del Monte brand ownership subject to existing licensing), B&G Foods for the broth and stock business (College Inn and Kitchen Basics), and Pacific Coast Producers for the shelf-stable fruit business with rights to use the Del Monte and S&W brands for shelf-stable packaged ambient fruit and ambient fruit sauces in the U.S. (including Puerto Rico) and Mexico.
-The sale hearing is scheduled for January 28, 2026, with closing expected by the end of the first quarter of 2026.
+A Partial Sale Order was entered on August 20, 2025.
+The broader sale process remained active into January 2026, when Del Monte Foods announced three successful bidders for substantially all of its businesses: Fresh Del Monte Produce for vegetable, tomato, and refrigerated fruit assets (including JOYBA and global Del Monte brand ownership subject to existing licensing); B&G Foods for the broth and stock business (College Inn and Kitchen Basics); and Pacific Coast Producers for the shelf-stable fruit business and rights to use the Del Monte and S&W brands for shelf-stable packaged ambient fruit and fruit sauces in the U.S. (including Puerto Rico) and Mexico.
+The sale hearing was scheduled for January 28, 2026, with closing expected by end of first quarter 2026.

 Creditor Dynamics and Contested Matters